gengchaogit/llm_speedtest/README_en.md

 ### 10. Export Comparison Charts

 After importing CSV files and plotting comparison charts, click the `Export Comparison Charts` button above the charts to export the combined Prefill and Decode throughput charts, including all comparison data, as a single PNG image.
 The filename will automatically include current test parameters and imported filenames for easier management.

+### 11. View History Records (v1.9 New)

+Click the `📚 View History` button to open the history management panel.
+History records are automatically saved after each test completion (up to 20 records).

+In the history panel, you can:
+*   **View List**: Browse summary information of all historical tests (time, notes, model, configuration, performance statistics)
+*   **View Details**: Click the `View Details` button to see complete configuration, statistics, and test result table for a record
+*   **Export CSV**: Click the `Export CSV` button to export that history record as a CSV file
+*   **Delete Record**: Click the `Delete` button to remove unwanted history records
+*   **Clear All**: Click the `Clear All` button to remove all history records with one click

+### 12. History Comparison (v1.9 New)

+In the history panel, you can select multiple history records for comparison:

+1. Check the records you want to compare in the history list (checkboxes on the left)
+2. The top will show "Selected X records" in real-time
+3. Click the `Generate Comparison Charts` button
+4. The history panel automatically closes and the page scrolls to the comparison chart area
+5. View Prefill and Decode performance comparison curves for multiple history records

+**Tip**: The history comparison feature is fully compatible with the CSV import feature, allowing you to use both methods for comparative analysis.

 ## Configuration Details